-3.16.2 Data Security and Protection Toolkit
+3.16.2 CAF-DSPT

-All Trusts are mandated to complete a self-assessment of their IG performance using the NHS Digital Data Security and Protection Toolkit.
-This is an on-line self assessment tool which is updated annually.
-The self-assessment score is used as one of the sources of information and evidence by the Care Quality Commission when assessing compliance with Standards for Better Health, self improvement reviews etc.
+All Trusts are mandated to complete a self-assessment of their IG performance using NHS England's CAF-DSPT This is an on-line self assessment tool which is updated annually.
+The self-assessment score is used as one of the sources of information and evidence by the Care Quality Commission when assessing compliance with reviews etc.